It’s tough out there in the German jobs market if you don’t speak German.

 Consulting is so international in many sectors that it’s not uncommon to see a team of consultants going into a company that comprise of a handful of different nationalities.

-On the other hand, if you’re working for an international firm and most of their clients are multinational, foreign-owned corporations, then it’s unlikely they will be unable or unwilling to communicate with you in English, especially if you’re dealing with managerial level contacts.
+On the other hand, if you’re working for an international firm and most of their clients are multinational, foreign-owned corporations, then it’s unlikely to be a major problem, especially if you’re dealing with managerial level contacts.

 6. IT Consulting